faransikandar/CS109A_FinalProject_Spotify/index.md

 ## By David Costigan, Layla O'Kane and Faran Sikandar

-## 1. Problem Statement and Motivation: This should be brief and self-contained.
+## 1. Problem Statement and Motivation:

 The project goal is to assess what features of a playlist on Spotify are good predictors of the number of followers of that playlist.
 We model this using both regression and classification methods, and using both playlist and song-level data.
 We then use the results to generate what is likely to be a successful playlist.
 This project will help inform Spotify about its users’ preferences for playlists, enabling it to create more successful playlists.

-## 2. Introduction and Description of Data: Description of relevant knowledge.
-Why is this
+## 2. Introduction and Description of Data:
-problem important?
-Why is it challenging?
-Introduce the motivations for the project question and how that question was defined through preliminary EDA.

 We are working to understand how Spotify generates commercial success through its use of licensed music, and more specifically its playlists.
 This contributes to an understanding of how Spotify's digital rights management and its "freemium" business model has led to business success and profitability.
 Spotify and other similar streaming services have raised questions of how intellectual property rights affect innovation in the age rapid improvements in digital technology.
 This project contributes to the literature on these issues.